A Slow Walk to Greatness: The Harold Washington Story

-A Slow Walk To Greatness takes a closer look into the life and legacy of Harold Washington, twenty years after the death of the city’s first African American Mayor.
-Featuring more than 150 artifacts, objects, campaign memorabilia and even archival footage, the exhibition will afford a new generation of Chicagoans the opportunity to learn about the tremendous impact that Mayor Washington had on the city and the country.
+A Slow Walk To Greatness takes a closer look at the life and legacy of Harold Washington, twenty years after the death of the city’s first African-American Mayor.
+Presenting more than 150 artifacts, the animatronic likeness of Mayor Washington in his office will afford a new generation of Chicagoans the opportunity to learn about the tremendous impact that Mayor Washington had in the city and the country.
 At the center of the exhibition is an animatronic likeness of Mayor Washington.
 Washington once again “sits” behind the desk that he used while serving as a State Representative in Springfield, Illinois, and “talks” to visitors summarizing the history of the City of Chicago when he served as Mayor.

 Coming Together for Change

 “The new exhibition is a timely story that is designed to educate our visitors about the importance of Harold Washington; what it meant not only to Chicago having its first Black Mayor, but setting a precedence of how such a polarized city can come together for change.
 With the recent historic election of Barack Obama as the nation’s first African American President, young people today need to realize that without a Harold Washington breaking down racial barriers in 1983, it would have been that much harder for a Barack Obama to rise in 2008.”

 In 1993, the DuSable Museum expanded its facility with the addition of a new wing.
 That arm of the museum bears the name of the 42nd Mayor of Chicago, Harold Washington.
 The Harold Washington Wing opened with a comprehensive exhibition on the former Mayor, but at the close of the exhibition, it was reduced to a smaller version that remained on view.
 The new permanent installation takes a closer look at the life and legacy of Harold Washington.